AubreyHewes/react-static-yarn-workspaces-build-error/README.md

 ### First check it actually works outside a workspace

-Using this repo `git checkout tags/step1` and skip to "Replace the" else
+_Using this repo? `git checkout tags/step1` and skip to "Replace the" else_

 Create a new workspace folder and add a new `react-static` project in that folder